MMesbahU/Weggis/README.md

 ## Data

-As an illustration, we will use 60 BAM files of human samples (of African, European, and Native American descent), a reference genome, and putative ancestral sequence.
+As an illustration, we will use 80 BAM files of human samples (of African, European, East Asian, and Native American descent), a reference genome, and putative ancestral sequence.
 The human data represents a small genomic region (1MB on chromosome 11) extracted from the 1000 Genomes Project data set.
 More information on this project can be found [here](http://www.1000genomes.org/), including their last publication available [here](http://www.nature.com/nature/journal/v526/n7571/full/nature15393.html).